 Today’s move will see ministers introduce secondary legislation to remove barriers for storage projects above 50 MW in England and 350 MW in Wales, meaning more clean energy can be stored and used all year round.

 (Source: Department for Business, Energy & Industrial Strategy)

 Land Owner Benefits from having a Large Scale Battery Storage System on their land

-Our Developers are prepared to offer, for a circa 30 to 50MW Battery Storage System, using circa 2 - 5 acres (but could be more or less), approximately £800 to £1,200 per MW per annum – payable quarterly with annual increases in line with the retail price index annual increases.
+Our Developers are prepared to offer, for a circa 30 to 50MW Battery Storage System, using circa 2 - 5 acres (but could be more or less), approximately £800 to £2,000 per MW per annum (as a guide) – payable quarterly with annual increases in line with the consumer price index annual increases.
 The exact land provided by the Land Owner needs to be mutually agreed of course.

 Our Developers would require a long term lease which is usually in the region of circa 40 years on terms to be agreed.

 A payment of approximately £4,000 to £6,000 (can vary depending on the Developer) and will be made to the Landowner on exchange of the Option Agreement.

 Our Developers will cover the Landowner’s reasonable solicitors’ costs incurred in completion of the legal agreements – usually not to exceed £7,500 and with prior approval (again this can vary depending on the Developer).

 Please note: if you are a member of the NFU, they may provide you with initial free independent advice regarding our offer and proposals or refer you to a respected professional in your area/vicinity.

 All planning applications and related costs to be borne by our Developers.